engineerklimov/Accessibility_Book/how_to_contribute_oss.md

 ### Repository Issues

 Repository issues are like the project’s to-do list.
 They include reported bugs, feature requests, and other tasks.
 Most projects use labels to categorize issues.
 For example, in [axe-core](https://github.com/dequelabs/axe-core), you’ll find labels like ``good first issue`` or ``help wanted``.
-These are beginner-friendly and a great place to start.
+These are more beginner-friendly and a great place to start.

-During my search, I found a ``good first issue`` that was well described.
+Earlier, during my search, I found a ``good first issue`` that was well described.
 The maintainers pointed to specific files and explained what needed to be done, which made it a great starting point for understanding the project’s structure.

-However, while continuing to explore, I came across an even simpler task: updating a localization file.
-This task required minimal technical knowledge and seemed like the perfect opportunity to make my first contribution.
+However, while continuing to explore, I came across an even better fit for me: updating a localization file.
+This task required less technical knowledge and seemed like the perfect opportunity to make my first contribution to the project.
 I decided to set aside the initial issue as a backup and focused on the localization task instead, as it allowed me to dive right in without overthinking the technical details.

 ---